 - Ned positions himself in a bell tower and starts shooting people like Charles Whitman's shooting spree.

 - In a scene that usually gets cut from syndication, Homer plays his Rappin' Ronnie Reagan tape for the road trip the two families take to Lake Springfield.
 It's an actual real-life video/tape (and not a gag created by the writers), but he doesn't just say "Well" a lot like in the episode.

 - Status Quo Is God: Lampshaded by Lisa (see Medium Awareness).
 Parodied at the end when Homer is back to hating Ned for no reason.

 - Stupid Statement Dance Mix: Rappin' Ronnie Reagan tape.

-- Unexpected Inheritance and Scare Dare: Homer's relative Uncle Boris dies and leaves him his money in his will.
+- Unexpected Inheritance: Homer's relative uncle Boris dies and leaves him his money in his will.
 On One Condition that the family spents a night in a Haunted House.